devEducaua/devEducaua/README.md

 # Hi World 👋
-I Love Linux and Programming
+A Linux and programming enthusiast?
 ## Setup

 Archlinux + Neovim